Morton I. Abramowitz

-Morton Isaac Abramowitz (born January 20, 1933) is an American diplomat and former U.S. State Department official.
-Starting his overseas career in Taipei, Taiwan after joining the foreign service, he served as U.S. Ambassador to Thailand and Turkey and as the Assistant Secretary of State for Intelligence and Research.
+Morton Isaac Abramowitz (January 20, 1933 – November 29, 2024) was an American diplomat and U.S. State Department official.
+Starting his overseas career in Taipei, Taiwan, after joining the foreign service, he served as U.S. Ambassador to Thailand and Turkey and as the Assistant Secretary of State for Intelligence and Research.
 He retired from the State Department with the rank of Career Ambassador.
-He then became president of the Carnegie Endowment for International Peace and founded the International Crisis Group.
+In his later life, he acted as president of the Carnegie Endowment for International Peace, served as co-chair of the Bipartisan Policy Center's Turkey Initiative, and founded the International Crisis Group.

-Abramowitz currently serves as co-chair for the Bipartisan Policy Center's Turkey Initiative.

 Early life

-Morton Abramowitz was born in Lakewood Township, New Jersey, on January 20, 1933, the son of Mendel and Dora (Smith) Abramowitz.
+Morton Isaac Abramowitz was born in Lakewood Township, New Jersey, on January 20, 1933, the son of Mendel and Dora (Smith) Abramowitz.
+His parents were Jewish immigrants from Lithuania.
 He received his B.A. from Stanford University (in history and economics) in 1953.
 He then attended Harvard University, earning an M.A. in 1955.

-He also served in the U.S. Army and U.S. Army Reserves from 1958 to 1961.
+Abramowitz served in the U.S. Army and U.S. Army Reserves from 1958 to 1961.

-In 1956, Abramowitz joined the United States Department of Labor as a management intern and, then, as a labor economist from 1957–58, while waiting for an appointment at the Department of State.
+In 1956, Abramowitz joined the United States Department of Labor as a management intern and, then, as a labor economist from 1957 to 1958, while waiting for an appointment at the Department of State.

 Career in the Foreign Service

 In 1959, he joined the United States Department of State.
-His first two assignments were as a consular-economic officer in Taipei (1960-1962) and an economic officer in Hong Kong (1963-1966).
+His first two assignments were as a consular-economic officer in Taipei (1960–1962) and an economic officer in Hong Kong (1963–1966).
 He was known as Ai Mo-huei (艾莫惠), his Mandarin name during his tour in Taiwan.

-He returned to Washington in 1966, spending the next seven years there in various capacities, including serving as special assistant to Under Secretary Elliot Richardson.
+Abramowitz returned to Washington D.C. in 1966, spending the next seven years there in various capacities, including serving as special assistant to Under Secretary Elliot Richardson.

-From 1973 to 1978, he was political adviser to the Commander-in-Chief of the Pacific Command (1973-1974) and then deputy assistant secretary of Defense for international affairs (1974-1978).
+From 1973 to 1978, Abramowitz was political adviser to the Commander-in-Chief of the Pacific Command (1973–1974) and then deputy assistant secretary of Defense for international affairs (1974–1978).

-In 1978, President of the United States Jimmy Carter named Abramowitz United States Ambassador to Thailand, and he held this post from August 9, 1978 until July 31, 1981.
+In 1978, President of the United States Jimmy Carter named Abramowitz United States Ambassador to Thailand, and he held this post from August 9, 1978, until July 31, 1981.

 In 1983, President Ronald Reagan named Abramowitz as the U.S. representative to the Mutual and Balanced Force Reduction Negotiations in Vienna, with ambassadorial rank.

-In 1985, President Reagan nominated Abramowitz as Director of the Bureau of Intelligence and Research, and Abramowitz held this office from February 1, 1985 through May 19, 1989 (with the name of the office changing to Assistant Secretary of State for Intelligence and Research in 1986).
+In 1985, President Reagan nominated Abramowitz as Director of the Bureau of Intelligence and Research, and Abramowitz held this office from February 1, 1985, through May 19, 1989 (with the name of the office changing to Assistant Secretary of State for Intelligence and Research in 1986).

 In 1989, President George H. W. Bush named Abramowitz United States Ambassador to Turkey, a post he held until 1991.

-In 1990, he was awarded the rank of Career Ambassador.
+In 1990, Abramowitz was awarded the rank of Career Ambassador.